hellcatv/avrecode/README.md

 avrecode reads an already-compressed video file and writes a more compressed file.
-Unlike transcoding, which loses fidelity, the compression algorithm used by avrecode is reversible.
+Unlike transcoding, which loses fidelity, the compression algorithm used by avrecode is bit-for-bit reversible.

 The decompressed bytes exactly match the original input file.
 However, avrecode's compressed format can only be read by avrecode -- an avrecode-compressed file cannot be played directly by standard software.